 We are keen to encourage applications from people with varied and diverse backgrounds.
 For candidates who do not have previous experience in similar roles, you may have a range of additional questions that cannot be answered in an information pack.

-To help answer additional questions, we are offering an online briefing for candidates on Tuesday 19 September 2023, from 6pm to 7pm.
+To help answer additional questions, we are offering an online briefing for candidates.
 This will provide you with an opportunity to hear from current members of our committees.
+You can find further details below.